PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Replace the dark/light component, the Turborepo website is nicer
 - Check if it is possible add the workspaces in a different json
 - Role base protected page
+- In @repo/next auth, create a auth middleware to work like the Protected component

 ## Done